 #1 Claude Monet (1840-1926) – The Icon of Impressionism

-Claude Monet was a French painter dubbed the Father of Impressionism, an art movement considered by many the first avant-garde movement of the Modernist period.
-Best known for his nature and landscape paintings, he spent most of his time painting his flower garden at his home in Giverny, with its Japanese footbridge and a pond full of lilies.
+Claude Monet was a French painter dubbed the Father of Impressionism; an art movement considered the first avant-garde movement of the Modernist period.
+Best known for his nature and landscape paintings, in his later years, he spent most of his time painting his flower garden at his home in Giverny, with its Japanese footbridge and a pond full of lilies.

 Artist trivia: As Monet’s garden expanded, he took on six full-time gardeners to tend to it.
-One of them would paddle a boat onto the pond each morning, washing and dusting each lily pad.
+Each morning, one of them would paddle a boat onto the pond, washing and dusting each lily pad.
 Once the lilies were clean, Monet proceeded to paint them, trying to capture the light reflecting off the water.

 #2 Paul Cézanne (1839-1906) – “The father of us all”